chef-boneyard/sqitch/README.md

 [![Build Status](https://travis-ci.org/chef-cookbooks/sqitch.svg?branch=master)](http://travis-ci.org/chef-cookbooks/sqitch) [![Cookbook Version](https://img.shields.io/cookbook/v/sqitch.svg)](https://supermarket.chef.io/cookbooks/sqitch)

 This cookbook installs [sqitch](http://sqitch.org), a database-agnostic change management system.
-It also provides LWRPs for using Sqitch to deploy database schema changes.
+It also provides resources for using Sqitch to deploy database schema changes.

 ## Features

-- `sqitch` LWRP with support for deploying and reverting schema changes
+- `sqitch` resource with support for deploying and reverting schema changes
 - `why-run` support, indicating which changesets (if any) would be deployed

 Tested on PostgreSQL.
 Theoretically supports SQLite, Oracle, and MySQL as well, but is untested for those platforms.